 To be eligible for coverage, a Member must be enrolled under the Plan on the date a service is received.
-A response to an informal inquiry or an appeal decision approving coverage will not be valid for services received after the termination of membership.
+An appeal decision approving coverage will not be valid for services received after the termination of membership.
 However, payment may be made after the termination of membership for services received while membership was effective.